tewha/tewha.net/_posts/import/2008/08/2008-08-24-warpedvisions-on-objective-c-square-1.md

 ---
 layout: post
-tags : ["Cocoa", "Mac OS X", "Objective-c", "Software Development"]
+tags : ["Cocoa", "Mac OS X", "Objective-C", "Software Development"]
 title: "WarpedVisions on Objective-C, square 1"
 ---
 Bruce over on WarpedVisions writes on <a href="http://warpedvisions.org/2008/08/24/objective-c-square-1/"> entering the world of Objective-C and Cocoa development</a>.